rethinkdb/rethinkdb-rs/3-cluster-administration/administration-tools.md

 {% infobox info %}
 __Having trouble connecting to the web interface?__ By default, RethinkDB binds itself to `localhost` for security reasons.
-You can start RethinkDB with the `--bind all` parameter to access it from another machine.
+You can start RethinkDB with the `--bind all` parameter to access it from another server.
 {% endinfobox %}

 Here's what the web interface looks like: